dolthub/docs/content/introduction/use-cases/configuration-management.md

 This use case is particularly popular in video games where much of the game functionality is modeled as configuration.
 Store the likelihood of an item drop or the strength of a particular enemy in Dolt tables.
 Review and manage changes.
 When the configuration is ready, use a build process to create whatever format your game needs.

+# Dolt replaces...

+## Files in Git

+Large configuration files in Git.

 # Companies Doing This

 * [Scorewarrior](https://scorewarrior.com/)